silash35/SBAI-2025-2287/PyTorch/README.md

    uv sync
    ```

-1. Open `src/pirnn.ipynb` in VS Code.
+1. Open `src/main.ipynb` in VS Code.
 Select the UV managed kernel from the kernel selection menu (`.venv`).
 You can now execute the notebook cells.

-## Bonus: PINN

-You can also explore a traditional Physics-Informed Neural Network (PINN) implementation by running the `src/pinn.ipynb` notebook.